FamilySearch/fs-js-lite/README.md

 * `followRedirect`: When `true` the SDK will automatically follow a redirect.

-__It gets worse.__ Redirects are not allowed with CORS requests which require a preflight OPTIONS request thus you wil always want to set the `expectRedirect` header to true in the browser.
+__It gets worse.__ Redirects are not allowed with CORS requests which require a preflight OPTIONS request thus you will always want to set the `expectRedirect` header to true in the browser.
 But you can't do that because the API honors the `X-Expect-Override` header for 304s as well.
 That is problematic when requesting persons because your browser will cache the first response then send a